System Design Space

 Model CPU-bound and GPU-bound stages separately to plan scaling and infrastructure cost correctly.

-In production systems, CPU and GPU almost always work as a pair: CPU manages control flow and orchestration, while GPU handles bulk computations.
-Architecture choice depends on workload shape: latency and branching favor CPU, while homogeneous parallel workloads favor GPU.
+In production systems, CPU and GPU usually work as a pair: CPU handles control flow, routing, and reserve paths, while GPU takes on large homogeneous computations.
+The decision depends first on workload shape: latency and branching favor CPU, while uniform parallel work favors GPU.

 Why this matters for system design

-• Helps choose the right runtime for each workload and design a correct processing pipeline.
+• Helps choose the right compute path for each workload and design the processing pipeline deliberately.

-• Directly affects infrastructure cost: CPU-dominant and GPU-dominant services scale differently.
+• Directly affects infrastructure cost: CPU-heavy and GPU-heavy services scale in different ways.

-• Defines memory and network constraints: GPU paths are sensitive to bandwidth and transfer strategy.
+• Defines memory and network constraints: GPU paths are especially sensitive to bandwidth and transfer strategy.

 • Reduces architecture risk: CPU fallback and explicit SLOs keep the system resilient under GPU scarcity.